Greenbeansoup/Transcendance/README.md

-# Transcendance
+# Transcendence
-The official github repository for the Transcendance minecraft mod
+The official github repository for the Transcendence minecraft mod